intel/pepc/docs/misc-c1e-cpu-freq.md

 actual CPU frequency, MPERF always increases at a constant rate determined by the processor’s base frequency.

 Both APERF and MPERF counters increment only while the CPU is in C0.
-When the processor enters a C-state, these counters stop incrementing until the CPU exits the C-state and returns to C0.
+When the CPU enters a C-state, these counters stop incrementing until the it exits the C-state and returns to C0.

 # CPU frequency and C1